 There are two major causes of peptic ulcer disease: NSAIDs and chronic H pylori infection.
 Evidence of H pylori infection or NSAID ingestion should be sought in all patients with peptic ulcer.
 Alcohol, dietary factors, and stress do not appear to cause ulcer disease.
 Less than 5–10% of ulcers are caused by other conditions, including acid hypersecretory states (such as Zollinger-Ellison syndrome or systemic mastocytosis), CMV (especially in transplant recipients), Crohn disease, lymphoma, medications (eg, alendronate), or chronic medical illness (cirrhosis or chronic kidney disease), or are idiopathic.
 NSAID-induced and H pylori–associated ulcers will be presented in this section; Zollinger-Ellison syndrome will be discussed subsequently.

 A. H pylori–Associated Ulcers

 H pylori infection with associated gastritis and, in some cases, duodenitis appears to be a necessary cofactor for the majority of duodenal and gastric ulcers not associated with NSAIDs.
 Ulcer disease will develop in an estimated 10% of infected patients.
 The prevalence of H pylori infection in duodenal ulcer patients is 70–90%.
 Infection with cag-A positive strains of H pylori is associated with an 18-fold and 2.9-fold increased risk of duodenal and gastric ulcer, respectively.
-Most H pylori–infected duodenal ulcer patients have ...
+Most H pylori–infected duodenal ...